 Plan now, enjoy the benefits later

 Every financial plan should include an assessment of long-term care needs.
 When it comes time to evaluate your long-term care options, it’s important that you ensure adequate funding is available for as long as care is needed.
-There are professionals available to help you navigate the ins and outs — your financial advisor is a good place to start.
+There are professionals available to help you navigate the ins and outs — your financial professional is a good place to start.

 Securities and investment advisory services offered through Voya Financial Advisors, Inc., member SIPC.